 The expression of a when-equation shall be a discrete-time Boolean scalar or vector expression.
+If expression is a clocked expression, the equation is referred to as a clocked when-clause (section 16.6) rather than a when-equation, and is handled differently.
 The equations within a when-equation are activated only at the instant when the scalar expression or any of the elements of the vector expression becomes true.

-[Example: The order between the equations in a when-equation does not matter, e.g.
+Example: The order between the equations in a when-equation does not matter, e.g.